kliewerdaniel/RedDiss/README.md

-Got it!
-Here’s the Streamlit version with Llama 3.3 instead of DeepSeek and without SmolAgents:

 RedDiss: AI-Powered Diss Track Generator

 A Streamlit app that crafts diss tracks from Reddit posts using AI-powered text analysis, lyrics generation, and text-to-speech synthesis.